-We all know we need to set money aside for our retirement, emergencies, and short-term financial goals, but there are those among us who commit to a higher savings threshold — who take their savings to the next level, socking away more than the recommended percentage of their income away to build a financial arsenal.
+We all know we need to set money aside for our retirement, emergencies, and short-term financial goals, but there are those among us who commit to a higher savings threshold — who sock away far more money on a monthly basis to build a financial arsenal.

 Some funnel 20 percent or more of their income away to fund an early retirement or leave a financial legacy for their heirs.
 Others are willing to sacrifice luxuries today in exchange for a more extravagant lifestyle later on.
 And still others simply can’t sleep at night without a few extra zeros in their savings account.

 “We typically recommend that clients save between 15 percent and 20 percent of their gross income into retirement accounts, but I occasionally run across people who save 20 to 30 percent or more,” said Paul Tokarz, a MassMutual financial professional, in an interview.
 “It’s rare, because in today’s society there are so many distractions on things to spend money on.
 It’s usually about their upbringing and how they were raised.”
 (Related: Saving strategies)

 There may also be a cultural component at play.